Simple and Honest Confidence Intervals in Nonparametric Regression: Applications

+If, in addition, \Cref{sigma_assump} holds, then \Cref{performance_approx_eq} holds for the RMSE, FLCI and OCI performance criteria, with $\gamma_b$ and $B(k)$ given above and $\gamma_s$ and $S(k)$ given in \Cref{eq:sd-rescaling-lp}. \end{theorem} The theorem verifies the regularity conditions needed for the results in \Cref{results_sec}, and implies that $r=2p/(2p+1)$ for $\FSY{p}(\SC)$ and $\FHol{p}(\SC)$.
+If $p=2$, then we obtain $r=4/5$.
+By \Cref{single_R_thm}\ref{item:theorem-1}, the optimal rate of convergence of a criterion $R$ is $R(\hat{T}(h^{*}_{R};k))=O((n/\SC^{1/p})^{-p/(2p+1)})$.
 As we will see from the relative efficiency calculation below, the optimal order of the local polynomial regression is $\po=p-1$ for the kernels considered here.
-The theorem allows $\po\geq p-1$, so that we can examine the efficiency of local polynomial regressions that are of order that's too high relative to the smoothness class (when $\po<p-1$, the maximum bias is infinite).
+The theorem allows $\po\geq p-1$, so that we can examine the efficiency of local polynomial regressions that are of order that's too high relative to the smoothness class.
+Allowing for $\po<p-1$ is not meaningful, as in this case, the maximum bias is infinite.\footnote{ The smoothness classes $\FSY{p}(\SC)$ and $\FHol{p}(\SC)$ do not restrict derivatives of order $p-1$ and lower, so that, in order to achieve a finite worst-case bias, the estimator needs to be unbiased for polynomials of order $p-1$, which requires $\po\geq p-1$.}

 Under the Taylor class $\FSY{p}(\SC)$, the least favorable (bias-maximizing) function is given by $f(x)=\SC/p!\cdot\sign(w^{n}_{\po}(x))\abs{x}^{p}$.
-In particular, if the weights are not all positive, the least favorable function will be discontinuous away from the boundary.
-The first part of Theorem~\ref{theorem:maximum-bias-lp} then follows by taking the limit of the bias under this function.
-Assumption~\ref{x_assump} ensures that this limit is well-defined.
+In particular, if the weights are not all positive, it will be discontinuous away from the boundary.
+The first part of \Cref{theorem:maximum-bias-lp} then follows by taking the limit of the bias under this function. \Cref{x_assump} ensures that this limit is well-defined.
+Under the Hölder class $\FHol{p}(\SC)$, the least favorable function takes the form of a $p$th order spline.
+See \begin{NoHyper}\Cref{sec:local-polyn-estim}\end{NoHyper} for details.

-Under the Hölder class $\FHol{p}(\SC)$, it follows from an integration by parts identity that the bias under $f$ can be written as a sample average of $f^{(p)}(x_i)$ times a weight function that depends on the kernel and the design points.
-The function that maximizes the bias is then obtained by setting the $p$th derivative to be $\SC$ or $-\SC$ depending on whether this weight function is positive or negative.
-This leads to a $p$th order spline function maximizing the bias.
-See Appendix~\ref{sec:local-polyn-estim} in the supplemental materials for details.